-A continuation of last week’s story (scroll down to read it!)
+A continuation of last week’s story.

 “Mrs. Paxton, how would you say that you’ve done with your daughter’s disappearance?
 Do you think that they can find her?”
 The wide-eyed reporter asked, with an almost childlike anticipation hanging off her every word.